Will Smith Player Props: Dodgers vs. Phillies

 Will Smith At The Plate

-- Smith is batting .300 with four doubles, three home runs and eight walks.
+- Smith is batting .309 with four doubles, four home runs and eight walks.

+- Smith has reached base via a hit in 12 games this season (of 15 played), and had multiple hits in four of those games.

-- Smith has driven in a run in seven games this year (50.0%), including three games with more than one RBI (21.4%).
-He has also driven home three or more of his team's runs in two contests.
+- Smith has driven home a run in eight games this year (53.3%), including more than one RBI in 26.7% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.